aksommerville/iggle/README.md

 Stretch goals, whenever:
 - [ ] Minicomic.
 - [ ] Ridiculously excessive background graphics.
 Thinking, clouds moving and parting, trees blowing in the wind, lights going on and off in the distant city...
+- - Got sun, moon, and stars.
+We could still do clouds, terrain, what-have-you...
-- [ ] Hand-drawn graphics for the foreground?
-Might look cool...
+- [x] Hand-drawn graphics for the foreground?
+Might look cool... ...nah
-- [ ] Even if not hand-drawn, a rotating sprite for the wing would probly be a good touch.
+- [x] Even if not hand-drawn, a rotating sprite for the wing would probly be a good touch. ...nah, I like it as is